gcui-art/suno-api/README.md

 [Create](https://2captcha.com/auth/register?userType=customer) a new 2Captcha account, [top up](https://2captcha.com/pay) your balance and [get your API key](https://2captcha.com/enterpage#recognition).

+> [!NOTE]
-If you are located in Russia or Belarus, use the [ruCaptcha](https://rucaptcha.com) interface instead of 2Captcha.
+> If you are located in Russia or Belarus, use the [ruCaptcha](https://rucaptcha.com) interface instead of 2Captcha.
 It's the same service, but it supports payments from those countries.

+> [!TIP]
+> If you want as few CAPTCHAs as possible, it is recommended to use a macOS system. macOS systems usually get fewer CAPTCHAs than Linux and Windows—this is due to its unpopularity in the web scraping industry.
+Running suno-api on Windows and Linux will work, but in some cases, you could get a pretty large number of CAPTCHAs.

 ### 3. Clone and deploy this project